alimac/finding-the-entrance/README.md

 - Download Drupal, unpack and open up in a text editor
 - Different kinds of code: PHP, HTML, CSS, Javascript
 - How did that code get there?
-- How do we change the code, and make Drupal event better?
+- How do we change the code, and make Drupal even better?